HOW TO GET THE MOST FROM YOUR SECURITY PARTNERSHIP

 Those site visits and conversations can be fruitful.
 When a client mentioned that no one routinely checked fire extinguishers to make sure they were operational and up to date, we added that to our operations manual.
 Now, every fire extinguisher has a bar code and is checked regularly.
-When a client casually mentioned to a visiting manager that a door was defective (and replacement was delayed), we added an hourly check of that door to the duties of every patrolling security officer.
+When a client casually mentions to a visiting manager that a door was defective (and the replacement was delayed), we added an hourly check of that door to the duties of every patrolling security officer.

-Best Practices in Working with Sunstates
+Best Practices in Working with Sunstates:

 When a Sunstates manager visits a client site, here’s how to take advantage of that visit: